 For alternative 1 as well as 2, it is important to specify the possible access rights.
 They are shown as a requirement note below the requirements table.
 In the EHR system there are separate rights for prescribing drugs and seeing patient data.
 A crucial point is the granularity of the rights.
 Does the user get the right to prescribe medicine in general or only medicine in a specific department?
-In the example, the granularity is a department.
+In the example, the granularity is a department and in some cases a patient.
 Notice that a person can have multiple rights.